lloomis14/BIMM-143-Project-1D-Final/README.md

 zfish.png:  Image for quality of model for zfish.pdb

-Project 2C Final.rmd: The original R notebook file, with the script and graph outputs, this is VERY rough draft that I plan on improving.
+Project 2C Final.rmd: The original R notebook file, with the script and graph outputs.

 Project 2C Final.nb.html: The knitted html version of the same file.